JonathanSKent/NEAT/Data/README.txt

   a unique block of raw data from which to generate a block of training data.
 Each ENKeys file containe 10^N keys, from 1,000 to 1,000,000.

+* ENBlocks are .txts containing the blocks of data pulled using the keys from ENKeys.
+I have included only N = 3, 4 as 5 and 6 are rather large.